lf-edge/eve/api/PROFILE.md

 If the verification succeeds, then the timestamp is checked to determine whether or not the command has already been executed, and it not it is applied.

-Currently, the method allows to request the a graceful Shutdown (of all app instances) or such a Shutdown followed by a Poweroff of EVE.
+Currently, the method allows to request a graceful Shutdown (of all app instances) or such a Shutdown followed by a Poweroff of EVE.
 This allows for graceful shutdown of applications and optionally a poweroff whether triggered by a user on the local profile server or a UPS interfacing with the local profile server.

 The command request includes an important field `timestamp` (`uint64`), which